Maxtermax/hermes-io/README.md

 }
 ```

-In the following structure when the parent re-renders all the children will re-render as well, if this behaviour is not the desired typically react provides techniques like [memo](https://react.dev/reference/react/memo) to avoid it, let's explore way to achieve the same result:
+In the following structure when the parent re-renders all the children will re-render as well, if this behaviour is not the desired typically react provides techniques like [memo](https://react.dev/reference/react/memo) to avoid it, let's explore other way to achieve the same result:

 ```javascript
 // ./src/App.jsx